lovnishverma/snapmyenv/README.md

 A: Yes!
 The core capture/restore functionality works in any Python environment.
 The notebook features require Jupyter.

 **Q: Can I use this in production applications?**
-A: `snapenv` is designed for notebooks and development workflows.
+A: `snapmyenv` is designed for notebooks and development workflows.
 For production, consider Docker, conda environments, or proper dependency management tools.

 **Q: What if a package version isn't available anymore?**
-A: `snapenv` will warn you and skip that package, installing everything else that's available.
+A: `snapmyenv` will warn you and skip that package, installing everything else that's available.

 **Q: Does this capture virtual environment state?**
 A: No, it captures installed packages regardless of whether you're in a venv.
 It's meant for recreating package sets, not virtual environment structure.

 **Q: How is this different from `pip freeze`?**
-A: `snapenv` adds platform/Python version tracking, Jupyter integration, user-friendly interfaces, and graceful error handling.
+A: `snapmyenv` adds platform/Python version tracking, Jupyter integration, user-friendly interfaces, and graceful error handling.
 It's specifically designed for notebook reproducibility.

 ## Changelog